-There are various ways of splicing 8 strand and I over ordered the length I needed to allow for the learning curve.
+There are various ways of splicing 8 strand and I over ordered extra length to allow for the learning curve.
 EYE will splice if required but I enjoy playing with bits of rope.
-There was some waste but it was not excessive.
+There was some waste but it was not excessive, about 2m in all.
+A hard eye was fitted on both ends but in hindsight a soft eye would be better on the buoy as it will only have rope attached to it using a secure knot.
+Either an anchor hitch or a spliced eye in the form of a barrel hitch.

 Moving a dinghy and crawl board with contents into position is much easier on the ebb tide when everything is still floating.

-Whist I completed this single handed an extra pair of hands would be useful.
+Whilst I completed this single handed an extra pair of hands would be useful.